DevExpress/testcafe/docs/articles/documentation/recipes/running-tests-using-travis-ci-and-sauce-labs.md

 For more information on how to configure a test run using a `testcafe` command, see [Command Line Interface](../using-testcafe/command-line-interface.md).

-**Important:** If you are going to run tests for a website that is not deployed, the `test` script should also include commands to run and stop the site, for example:
+**Important:** If you are going to run tests for a website that is not deployed, the `test` script should also include commands to run and stop the site; for example:

 ```text
 "scripts": {